Skip to Main Content

 In order to be eligible, the corresponding author must be a current DCU staff member or registered DCU student at the time an article is accepted for publication (not the date it was submitted).

-Where instructions are unclear, or for any further guidance or clarification please email Amanda Halpin, Electronic Resources & Serials Manager at: amanda.halpin@dcu.ie.
+Where instructions are unclear, or for any further guidance or clarification please email Liam O'Dwyer, Open Research Librarian at: liam.odwyer@dcu.ie.

 What happens if funds for a particular publisher run out before the end of the year?

-In the case of many publisher agreements, the number of APCs available is limited for each year of the agreement (January - end December).
-When DCU's allocation is used up authors will no longer be prompted to choose the gold OA option under the IReL agreement.
+For those publishers with a limited APC quota each year, when the allocation is used up authors will no longer be prompted to choose the OA option under the IReL agreement.
 Instead, as you complete the author journey, corresponding authors will be given the following options:

 1. Publish open access via an Article Processing Charge (APC) invoiced to the corresponding author.
 Only choose this option if you have funds available to pay an APC as you will be invoiced for payment.